 Advantages of the Client-Server architecture include scalability and limited processing requirements for the server.
-In addition, the Client-Server architecture provides real-time monitoring and control of remote and mobile users without re-routing communications through the local UIM environment.
-Because the UIM Agent is resident on the client, it is not possible to subvert the UIM solution by accessing the Internet through off-network means such as connection through WiFi hotspots or through modem connections.
+In addition, the Client-Server architecture provides real-time monitoring and control of remote and mobile users without rerouting communications through the local EIM environment.
+Because the EIM Agent is resident on the client, it is not possible to subvert the EIM solution by accessing the Internet through off-network means such as connection through WiFi hotspots or through modem connections.
 Circumvention is possible, however, by removing the Client-Server Agent from the client in non-secure implementations.
-As in the Pass-By architecture, a single point of failure will not impede the continuity of communications.
-By nature of its distributed design, the Client-Server implementation does not suffer from bottleneck performance issues found in the Pass-Through architecture nor does it suffer from processing overload typical in the Pass-By architecture.
+As in the Pass-By architecture, a single point of failure will not impede the continuity of By nature of its distributed communications. design, the Client-Server implementation does not suffer from bottleneck performance issues found in the Pass-Through architecture nor does it suffer from processing overload typical in the Pass-By architecture.
 The disadvantages of this architecture relate to IT management issues.
-Agents must be deployed on all machines in the UIM environment.
-This can be time consuming for implementations that don't provide Agent management capabilities or situations where users don't authenticate on a network that administers the client's computer policies.
+Agents must be deployed on all machines in the EIM environment.
+This can be time consuming for implementations that don't have software management tools or situations were users don't authenticate on a network that administers the client's computer policies.
+Another disadvantage of Client-Server implementations is the potential for conflict between the EIM Agent and other third-party applications that have not been developed according to common standards or best practices.